 This page provides information about FEMA's ongoing floodplain mapping work in the coastal areas adjacent to the Great Lakes.
 The primary audience for this page are communities and residents in the Great Lakes coastal area, as well as others interested in lake coast flood analysis.

 FEMA has initiated a coastal analysis and mapping study to produce updated Flood Insurance Rate Maps (FIRMs) for coastal counties along the Great Lakes.
-The new Great Lakes Coastal Flood Study utilizes the updated 1-percent annual chance coastal flood elevations obtained from a comprehensive storm surge study being developed by the U.S. Army Corps of Engineers in order to increase the understanding of local flood risk, mitigation efforts, and improve local community resilience towards flood losses (life, property, and business) in the Great Lakes.
+In partnership with U.S. Army Corps of Engineers (USACE) Detroit District and the Engineer Research and Development Center (ERDC), FEMA conducted a comprehensive analysis of storm and high water events within the Great Lakes Basin.
+The study uses the latest scientific methods and the best available data to comprehensively depict flood hazards along the lakeshore.
+The new flood risk information will be used to increase the understanding of local flood risk, facilitate mitigation efforts, and improve local community resilience to flood losses (life, property, and business) along the Great Lakes.

 To obtain information on the coastal study being conducted for all of the Great Lakes, please visit the Great Lakes Coastal Flood Study website.